Skip to main content

 More events for children

-Tip 5: Colour, draw and print
+Tip 5: Painting, drawing and printing

 Pisel

-© visitBerlin, Foto: GettyImages, Guido Mieth
+Painting utensils © visitBerlin, Foto: GettyImages, Guido Mieth

 Creative courses for adults:

-Workshops at MalSalon, Pankow
+Workshops at the MalSalon, Pankow

-Workshops at the Printmaking Studio, Pankow
+Workshops at the printmaking studio, Pankow

 Tip 6: Discover DIY trends